anjalirahamatkar/CandelaTechnology-Assessments/README.md

     Write a Python code to get the input from raw_data.txt and arrange the uc-avg of both station in ascending order and print table on a web page running on Apache server.
     Note: a.
 Table should contain the information of time,stations and uc-avg.
           b.
-Script should run whenever I load your web page on apache server
+Script should run whenever we load your web page on apache server